Supplemental Application Instructions

 Data Storage and Use of AI

-By submitting an application, you acknowledge that your materials may be stored, reviewed, and used internally as described above, including limited processing through licensed AI platforms.
+By submitting a request, you acknowledge that your materials may be stored, reviewed, and used internally as described above.

 Narrative Response Examples